 Paint stands as your home’s first and best defense against the elements.
 It’s also the first impression your guests and potential buyers receive.
-But many homeowners may not know when they should repaint their home’s exterior.
+But many homeowners may not know when it’s time to paint their home’s exterior.
 Here are six signs it’s time to hit up your contact list for a painting pro.

 While most experts recommend repainting the outside of your home every 5-10 years, there isn’t a set timeline for every home.
 That’s because every home is different.
 The timing varies on things like the location, weather and the quality of the previous paint job.
 A home on a cold, windy coast, for example, might need to be repainted every two years, while a home in a more temperate climate might get away with waiting a decade.